Mulberry River Level Details

-1.7 – 1.9 – Low but floatable for canoes and kayaks.
+1.3 – 1.4 – Low but floatable for canoes and kayaks.
 Some dragging unavoidable.
-OK for beginners.
 Keep your trip short.

 2.5 – 2.9 – The pools are not flowing fast, but many rapids are at their best in this range.
-Not a casual picnic float level.
+Not a casual picnic float.

-3.0 -3.6 – Prime whitewater with a powerful current.
+3.0 -3.6 – Prime whitewater.
 Most rocks are covered.
 Big waves that can swamp canoes.
-Great rafting level.
-Intermediate skills necessary.
+Great rafting.

 3.7 – 4.0 – Big fast water with almost no pools.
-All the rocks are covered at this level and many rapids are washed out.
-The river begins to spread into the trees lining the banks.
-Advanced boaters only.
+All the rocks are covered at this level.
+Powerful current.

-4.5 and up. – Too much water.
+4.6 – 5.0 – Too much water for rental.
 Too high to get under the Low Water Bridge.
-No shuttles.
 The river exceeds it’s banks and flows through the trees.
-Wait for a better day.

 * Floods can alter the river channel and cause minor changes in the gauge readings compared to past experience.